-FOUNDATION TRAINING ON COMMUNICATION AND COMMUNITY ENGAGEMENT IN HUMANITARIAN RESPONSE
+TECHNICAL TRAINING ON COMMUNICATION AND COMMUNITY ENGAGEMENT IN HUMANITARIAN RESPONSE

-Who is the Training Intended For?
+Who is the training for?

 The course has been designed primarily for humanitarian programme staff, team leaders and managers with limited or no experience of communicating with communities.
 These may come from national and international NGOs, UN agencies, governments, donors and private sector actors involved in or planning to be involved in communicating with communities.
 Participation is encouraged from staff from all response sectors.
 It is also suitable for emergency deployment roster / surge staff.